Patient Brokering Attorneys in Florida

-Contact a West Palm Beach Criminal Defense Lawyer Now!
+Contact West Palm Beach Criminal Defense Lawyers Now!

 Florida lawmakers have recently instituted a heavy crackdown on the practice of “patient brokering,” or the practice of recruiting or otherwise “buying” patients into their program in exchange for giving their recruiters kickbacks in the form of discounts or other considerations.
 Institutions that engage in patient brokering will usually recruit their staff or sometimes their own patients to try and “recruit” new patients into the system, where institutions will often make fraudulent claims to insurance companies to try and gain a profit.